-Avoid using toys or pacifiers that tie around your baby's neck.
+Avoid using pacifiers and other toys that tie around your baby's neck.
 Do not put necklaces on your baby.
 Take off bibs or other clothing tied around your baby's neck before putting them into a crib or playpen.
 Cords or strings of any kind should be kept out of your baby's reach.